YOTOV-LIMITED/support/site/docs.md

         <h2 id="api-authorization"><a href="#api-authorization" class="anchor">&infin;</a> Authorization</h2>
         <p>
-          Provide a API access token to retrieve content relative to your account.
+          Provide a API access token to retrieve content related to your account.
         </p>
         <p>
           You can generate API tokens in your account page.